Dysphagia Ground Replaced by Minced & Moist

 Examples of challenging foods:

-• Peas and corn may roll to the back of your throat before you are ready to swallow them.
+• Peas, corn, and dry rice may roll to the back of your throat before you are ready to swallow them.

-• Meat may may be hard to chew, cause significant fatigue, or get stuck in your throat or esophagus.
+• Meat that is not minced may be too hard to chew, cause significant fatigue, or get stuck in your throat or esophagus.

-• Rice may get stuck in your throat and fall into your airway.
+• Sticky rice may get balled up and stuck in your throat and fall into your airway, especially if not enough moisture content.

 • Bread can cause an especially high risk for choking.
-People tend to swallow bread before it is really “swallow-ready.”
-Breads can really stay in a sticky ball in the throat and actually block your airway.
+Breads may feel soft, but they require a lot of chewing and oral processing.
+People tend to swallow bread before it is really processed in the mouth or “swallow-ready.”
+Bread can stay in a sticky ball in the throat and actually completely block your airway.
+Please see this blog about how bread is a challenging regular food item that is one of the most frequently choked on foods.
+See this FAQ section in the United States IDDSI Reference Group (USIRG) chart for the FAQ on bread and mixed consistencies

 (See handouts on the IDDSI website for Level 5 – Minced & Moist)